filipcano/fairness-enforcement-bounded-horizon/README.md

 - *synthesis_runtimes.py*: Script used to produce the plots on resource usage of the shield synthesis algorithm
 - *datasets/*: Folder containing datasets.
 To alleviate space, it contains just the instructions on how to download the datasets, as they are publicly available.
 - *experimental_setups/*: The main scripts use a parameter file to describe which simulations are to be run.
 This folder contains the parameter files used to produce the experiments in the paper.
+- *experimental_results/*: This is a placeholder folder, where experimental results are to be stored by the different scripts.
+For space restrictions, we do not inlcude the results of our experiments in this supplementary material.
+- *experimenta_analysis.ipynb*: Notebook to reproduce the plots included in the paper and in the appendix.

 ## How to run